mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 * It clarifies that their work must be **under contract**.
 * It provides a **style guide** and lays out my expectations around it.
 * It **timeboxes** the assignment so that there are no billing surprises.
+* It explains **how they bill their hours**.
 * It explains **how I will pay them**.

 I describe each of these elements in detail below.

 ## Create a contract

 When you hire a writer, you need a contract to eliminate any ambiguity about the relationship.
-Some contracts allow writers to republish work they create for you on other websites.
-To eliminate misunderstandings, you need a contract that defines the nature of their work for you and what
+Can the writer resell the content they give you to other sites or do you have full rights to their work?
+To eliminate misunderstandings or legal disputes later on, create a contract that defines the tems of the work.

- to create content for you, there are several types of agreements you can have.
-You might license content from them, so they can still use it elsewhere but you have the right to publish it yourself.

 This is easier than it sounds, as there are freelance writing contracts available online for free.
 I used [this template](https://www.docracy.com/0vc0u7keb75/work-for-hire-freelance-writing-master-agreement) with some modifications and then used [Docracy](https://www.docracy.com) to send the contract to my writers and collect their e-signatures.